Where’s open, what’s required?

 Transport Canada is also removing existing travel requirements.
 As of October 1, 2022, travellers will no longer be required to:

 - undergo health checks for travel on air and rail; or

 - wear masks on planes and trains.

 Although the masking requirement is being lifted, all travellers are strongly recommended to wear high quality and well-fitted masks during their journeys.

 International Travel Outside of Canada

-Note that some countries are enforcing additional measures that may include mandatory quarantine upon arrival.
 Please consult the government website of the country you are travelling to for their entry requirements.

 You can also view entry restrictions and COVID-19 travel requirements for countries around the world by using the Travel Restrictions Map.

 Effective May 12, 2023, noncitizen non-immigrant travellers will no longer need to show proof of being fully vaccinated with an accepted COVID-19 vaccine to board a flight to the United States or to enter the United States via land ports and ferry terminals.

 For more information regarding the new rules for international air travel into the US, please visit the CDC’s website.